Transfer Azure Virtual Machine to Akamai Using Disk Images

 Network Security Groups and Firewall Rules

-To find all the firewall rules with the Azure CLI, start with the network interface name obtained from your VM information.
-Then, run the following command to obtain the network security group name:
+1. Use the RESOURCE_GROUP and the NETWORK_INTERFACE name obtained from your VM information to obtain the network security group name:

 az network nic show \